 These small but thoughtful actions can go a long way in an organization.

-After all, in this highly competitive and rat race of a world everybody craves for some appreciation.
+After all, in this highly competitive atmosphere everybody craves for some appreciation.

 Appreciation doesn’t necessarily always mean praising.
 More than praising they want to feel respected in the organization.

-When employees are treated with the respect they too do the same in return.
-Employers should try to treat each employee as a valuable asset to the company who are capable of making intelligent choices.
+When employees are treated with the respect, they too do the same in return.
+Organizations should treat employees as valuable assets to the company who are capable of making intelligent choices.
 Also, for this reason the first Friday of March is celebrated as Employee Appreciation Day every year.

 3. Customized and Personalized Rewards and Recognition

 Gone are the days when employers could implement a “one size fits all” formula for all its employees.

 Giving away a turkey on holiday to all the employees might have worked in the past, but it definitely won’t work anymore.

 Employees feel valued when they receive custom benefits that are tailor-made for them.

-The easiest way to do that would be to provide them with a platform where they can get an array of benefit choices to choose from and easy to access comparison tools.
+The easiest way to do that would be to provide them with a platform where they can get an array of benefit choices to choose from.

-This would ensure easy administration and the increasing popularity of the company or organization.
+This would ensure easy administration and the increasing popularity of the company.

 4. Social Recognition

 Social Recognition is the best way in which employees can flaunt and exhibit their hard-earned appreciation.

 Annual, monthly, and weekly awards are a significant driving force in increasing performance levels in workplaces.

 Social media recognition is probably the most effective way of Social Recognition to motivate the workforce today.

 The millennials are digital natives, they’ve grown up in an era of digital and social media interactions, and it has become a part of their lives.

-It will give them a larger platform to boast about their hard-earned achievements that aren’t limited to the interiors of their offices but has a global reach.
+Getting recognized in social media will give them a larger platform to boast about their hard-earned achievements.

 5. Building positive morale in the workplace

-Wikipedia defines employee morale as the job satisfaction, outlook, and feelings of well-being an employee has within a workplace setting.
+Wikipedia defines employee morale as job satisfaction, outlook, and feelings of well-being an employee has within a workplace setting.